sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Only one long-lived environment

-- You should only have one long-lived environment: production.
+- You should have only one long-lived environment: production.
 So no test, UAT, or staging environments.
+- If you support dynamic environments, every such environment should be production for you.
+If your customers want a test environment, this should still be a production environment for you.
+To understand this better, think about how Cloud providers work.
-- Learn how to test locally (more on this below), and leverage internal tenants to test and demo your changes before releasing them to external tenants.
+- Learn how to test locally, and leverage internal tenants to test and demo your changes before releasing them to external tenants.
-- Use ephemeral short-lived environments to perform intense tests e.g., stress performance tests, or to test large infrastructure changes.
-These should be exact copies of the production environment, with masked sensitive tenant data, and you should spin them up and down programmatically.
+- Use ephemeral short-lived environments to perform intense tests e.g., stress performance tests, or to test large-scale infrastructure changes.
+- These ephemeral environments should be exact copies of the production environment, with masked sensitive tenant data, and you should be able to spin them up and down programmatically.

 ## Infrastructure as code

 - You should describe your entire infrastructure and tenant configuration in a declarative way, as code.
 - Changes in the code should trigger changes in your infrastructure.
-- You can use various approaches for this, including Pulumi and Terraform.
+- You can use various approaches for this, including [Pulumi](https://www.pulumi.com/) and [Terraform/OpenTofu](https://opentofu.org/).
+- My advice is to use Pulumi, as it allows you to dynamically declare resources based on runtime data.
+You can also create your own types and functions, and it's easier to compose.
-- You should monitor your infrastructure, checking for divergences between the declared state and the actual one.
-- A configuration drift management tool can help you spot these inconsistency, raise alerts, and even roll-back any undeclared changes.
+- You should monitor your infrastructure, checking for divergences between the declared and the actual state.
+A configuration drift management tool can help you spot these inconsistency, raise alerts, and even roll-back any undeclared changes.
-- Nobody should have direct access to any database, network, console, or anything.
 - Structure a mechanism for requesting and granting temporary and audited access (read or write) to resources.
-This needs to be approved and recorded.
+These requests need to be approved and recorded.
+Nobody should have direct access to any database, network, console, or anything.
-- In terms of provisioning, a fully scripted approach will work well, except when infrastructure needs to be provisioned as part of some users' actions.
-In this case, you'll need dynamic provisioning, and Terraform can leave you with an inconsistent state in case of failure.
-So Kubernetes Operators are a better approach for this.
+- In terms of provisioning, a fully scripted approach works well, except when infrastructure needs to be provisioned as part of some users' actions.
+In this case, you'll need dynamic provisioning, and Terraform and Pulumi can leave you with an inconsistent state in case of failure.
+Kubernetes Operators are a better approach in this case.

 ## Configuration management